yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                             || launchSingleTop || launchSingleTask) {
                             ActivityStack.logStartActivity(EventLogTags.AM_NEW_INTENT, top,
                                     top.task);
-                            // For paranoia, make sure we have correctly
-                            // resumed the top activity.
                             topStack.mLastPausedActivity = null;
                             if (doResume) {
                                 resumeTopActivitiesLocked();
                             }
                             ActivityOptions.abort(options);
                             if ((startFlags&ActivityManager.START_FLAG_ONLY_IF_NEEDED) != 0) {
-                                // We don't need to start a new activity, and
-                                // the client said not to do anything if that
-                                // is the case, so this is it! return ActivityManager.START_RETURN_INTENT_TO_CALLER;
+                                return ActivityManager.START_RETURN_INTENT_TO_CALLER;
                             }
                             top.deliverNewIntentLocked(callingUid, r.intent, r.launchedFromPackage);